Last Updated on April 26, 2026

 Check dates and prices

 Located in Langham Place, Marylebone, Treehouse Hotel is centrally located, making it convenient for sightseeing.
-It’s approximately a 6-minute walk to Oxford Street tube sation, providing easy access to the rest of London.
+It’s approximately a 6-minute walk to Oxford Street tube station, providing easy access to the rest of London.

 Oxford Street and Regent Street are within walking distance, which are the main shopping streets in central London.